vuongducphuong/documentation/content/administration/upgrade/faq.rst

 How is my data handled in the Upgrade Platform?
 ===============================================

-The Odoo Upgrade platform uses the same Privacy Policy as the rest of Odoo.com services.
+The Odoo Upgrade platform uses the same Privacy Policy as the rest of leansoft.vn services.

 Your data is hosted on servers that follow our security guidelines, namely: